organisciak/dissertation/document/1_intro.md

 <!--- TODO search for all references to chapters 4 and 5, to make sure that the order it correct -->

-Chapter 5

-Considering the data quality of crowdsourcing as an immutable set of contributions is an important avenue toward properly analyzing and controlling  crowd data, and also pays proper reverence toward a popular stream of crowdsourcing research.
+\newthought{Considering the data quality of crowdsourcing} as an immutable set of contributions is an important avenue toward properly analyzing and controlling  crowd data, and also pays proper reverence toward a popular stream of crowdsourcing research.

 This is not the only frame for crowdsourcing contributions, however.
-Chapter 5 turns our attention toward the less-explored corollary of post-collection data modelling: the effect of the collection instrument on the resultant contributions, and
+Chapter 5 turns our attention toward the less-explored corollary of post-collection data modelling: the effect of the collection instrument on the resultant contributions, toward understanding and potentially optimizing the contribution collection process.
+This is about how you ask, and how it affects what you are told.

 Chapter 5 is presented in two parts, both studies conducted for this dissertation, one published previously and one presenting work for the first time.
+The first part selects two control tasks, and measures the effect of three different design manipulations on the makeup of the data -- consistency and quality, but also contribution patterns.
+These design manipulations are looked at again over a subjective context in Chapter 6.
+The second part bridges chapters 4 and 5 in a real world setting, applying post-collection corrections as well as collection-time task manipulations to the human judgments used in evaluating audio similarity for the Music Information Retrieval Exchange (MIREX).

 MIREX AMS Study RQs
 RQ1: Are grader differences responsible for inter-grader inconsistency?